ymyke/tessa/DEVSYMBOLSNOTES.md

 # Todo

-- Bug: symbols created from search objects from a search() call do not have the country set.
+- Search:
-- Check all FIXMEs
+  - Check DEVSYMNOTES, Check DEVNOTES, Continue w documentation

 - Add documentation (see below) / pdoc
 - Compare to master and identify all changes to the price.* and search interface:
   - Adjust README accordingly.
   - Mention in release notes.
-- Try pydantic for the Symbols/YAML reader?
 - Add links to pdoc documentation to README and maybe toml file.
 - Check if it works w Python 3.7.x
 - Merge